Wesley1808/ServerCore/docs/config/DEFAULT.md

     enforce-mobcap: false
     additional-capacity: 32

+  # Mobcap settings for silverfish spawned from the infested potion effect.
+  infested:
+    enforce-mobcap: false
+    additional-capacity: 32

   # A list of mob categories with their respective mobcap and spawn interval.
   # ► category = The vanilla spawn category.
   # ► mobcap = The maximum amount of entities in the same category that can spawn near a player.